 Though the name may be slightly askew this Japanese monster is extremely related to the first Okinawan folktale mentioned in this article.
 In Godzilla Vs. Mechagodzilla, King Caesar plays a supporting role, symbolized and designed around a shisa, against the titular antagonist, Mechagodzilla, who symbolizes the sea dragon.

 Should you find yourself in the tropical islands of Ryukyu then make sure to keep an eye out for these not-so-elusive guardians, and all the shisa-related places spoken of in legend.
-Also, take the time to see the other places mentioned, and take the opportunity to learn about the fascinating and unique cultural history of this island paradise!
+Of course you can find them in the biggest tourist spots like Shuri castle, Shikinaen Garden, temples and so on, but also in front of restaurants and even on private houses!